JustinIven/smtp-oauth-relay/README.md

 ## Security Considerations
 - Always use TLS in production environments
-- Store client secrets securely
+- Store client secrets securely and never commit them to source control
-- Restrict application permissions to only the necessary sender addresses
+- Restrict application permissions to only the necessary sender addresses using Application Access Policies
+- Monitor logs for failed authentication or sending attempts

 ## FAQ
 Q: Can I use this relay with any SMTP client? \